 Hair cells can be damaged by use of ototoxic drugs, disease and simply aging.
 And once these hair cells are gone, you can’t use Rogaine to make them come back.
 Hearing aids can be used to compensate.

 All the parts described above create a system which enables you to hear clearly.
 If you’re experiencing hearing loss, we can determine what’s not working as well as it should be.
 Then we’ll explain your options to you and help you choose the best solution for your hearing needs and your lifestyle.

 Over the last few decades there have been huge advances in both our understanding of hearing loss and the technology used to solve hearing problems.
 Unfortunately, most peoples’ assumptions about their hearing are outdated or plain wrong.

 Before you put off treatment for another day, discover the truth about hearing loss.

-Also remember that people without hearing loss don’t need to convince others that they can hear fine, so if you’ve been told that you need a hearing test, you should probably get one.
+Remember that people without hearing loss don’t need to convince others that “I can hear just fine!”
+If you’ve been told that you need a hearing test, it’s time to get one.

 The right way to turn up the volume is with the use of professionally programmed hearing aids, so that you don’t have to turn up the volume on everyone else.
 Keep in mind that people resent being burdened when they know that someone could just as easily help themselves.

-On the other hand, if you work with your hearing instrument specialist to find the right hearing aid programmed for your specific hearing loss (like a pair of fine-tuned prescription glasses), your hearing aids are almost certainly going to work.
+On the other hand, if you work with your hearing specialist to find the right hearing aid, programmed for your specific hearing loss, fit and adjusted to your lifestyle, your hearing aids will almost certainly help you hear better.